 When extended hours trading makes sense

-After all those risks, there are situations where it's reasonable.
+After all those risks, there are still situations where extended-hours trading is reasonable.
+The difference is that the goal should be specific.

 My pre-market routine